learn-co-students/sinatra-views-v-000/README.md

 	end
 ```

 By convention though, we keep our routes and our erb files named the same.
-This makes it easier to keep track of as our projects get bigger.
+This makes it easier to keep track as our projects get bigger.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-views' title='Sinatra Views'>Sinatra Views</a> on Learn.co and start learning to code for free.</p>